Home/NFL

 Click here and check box next to EssentiallySports

-With the Bucs quarterback Baker Mayfield in red hot form, things will definitely get tough for them.
+With the Bucs quarterback Baker Mayfield in red-hot form, things will definitely get tough for them.
 Branch’s absence could prove to be crucial as he is a regular starter.
 In 6 games (all starts) this season, he has logged 5 defended passes, 1 sack, and 33 tackles (23 solo).
-Despite his importance to the NFC North franchise, he refuses to change his behavior.
-The NFL has already fined him 13 times for around $130k in two seasons.
+Despite his importance in the NFC North franchise, he didn’t change his behavior.
+This is because, the NFL has already fined him 13 times for around $130k in two seasons.

 ADVERTISEMENT

-Branch refuses to calm down on the field while injuries pile up.
-Their DT Terrion Arnold injured his shoulder before the Chiefs matchup and sat out.
-Cornerback Avonte Maddox also injured his shoulder and did not play.
-According to Dan Campbell, they return after the bye week.
-So, the Lions need to battle with Bucs without three of their starters.
+Injuries are also piling up.
+Their CB Terrion Arnold injured his shoulder before the Chiefs’ matchup and sat out.
+Taylor Decker was also ruled out due to the shoulder injury.
+Cornerback Avonte Maddox injured his hamstring this week and was out, too.
+According to Dan Campbell, these players might return after the Bye week.
+So, the Lions will be battling with the Bucs without three of their starters.

 It’s a challenge.
-Can they beat another Super Bowl contenders?
-It will be a tough game at the Ford Field on October 20, Monday.
+Can they beat another Super Bowl contender?
+It will be a tough game at Ford Field on October 20, Monday.

 ADVERTISEMENT